-In the first part, players collectively imagine a fictional story, which depicts a desirable near-future state of 2030 for a selected city.
-The fictional story evolves through several collective tasks including, for instance, visual probes, probing questions, and questions related to the UN Sustainable Development goals.
-The main objective of this part is to facilitate a dialog on desirable futures and collectively imagine a fictional story that integrates multifaceted characteristics of this future narrative, such as personal desires, societal norms, or political structures.
+In the first part, players collectively imagine a fictional story set in 2030, which depicts a desirable near future state of a selected city.
+The fictional story unfolds through player discussions supported by various probing tools including.
+The main objective of this first part of the game is to facilitate a dialog on desirable futures and collectively imagine a fictional story that integrates multifaceted characteristics of this future narrative, such as personal desires, societal norms, and political structures.